 Constant worry during the day often carries over into night.
 That can cause “mental hyperarousal,” which can keep you from falling asleep.

-Researchers have also found evidence that a chronic lack of sleep can affect your emotional health.
-Studies show that people who have obstructive sleep apnea, which makes you wake up continually through the night, are more likely to have mental health conditions like anxiety, panic disorder, and depression.
+Researchers have also found evidence that a chronic lack of sleep can also affect your emotional health.
+Studies show that people who have obstructive sleep apnea, which causes you to have episodes of pauses in your breathing and wake up continually through the night, are more likely to have mental health conditions like anxiety, panic disorder, and depression.

 Could I Have Insomnia or an Anxiety Disorder?

-Chronic insomnia is clearly defined as when you have trouble falling or staying asleep at least three times a week for more than 3 months.
+Chronic insomnia is defined as when you have trouble falling or staying asleep for a specific time frame that can't be explained by another health concern.
 But an anxiety disorder is harder to diagnose.

 In addition to ongoing tension, worry, and trouble with sleep, other signs of an anxiety disorder include: